 To satisfy the written consent requirement, the business whose products, goods or services are offered must have a written agreement signed by the consumer that meets three criteria.
 First, the agreement must show that the consumer received "clear and conspicuous disclosure" of the consequences of his or her consent.
 In other words, the consumer must know that he or she will receive future autodialed and prerecorded telemarketing calls from the particular seller requesting consent.
-Second, the agreement must show that the consumer unambiguously agrees to receive autodialed and prerecorded telemarketing calls from the seller at a designated number.
-Third, the caller may not obtain the written consent by requiring it, either directly or indirectly, as a condition of purchasing any good or service.
+Second, the agreement must show that the consumer unambiguously agrees to receive autodialed and prerecorded telemarketing calls from the consumer must not obtain the written consent by requiring it, either directly or indirectly, as a condition of purchasing any good or service.